Ben-Fields/v-blend2d/CONTRIBUTING.md

  - For `int` and `double` variants, `f64` is the default with no suffix.
  - For rgba32 and rgba64 variants, rgba32 is the default with no suffix.

+Most structs are presented as opaque (marked with `[noinit]` and the contents are not visible).
+In this case, the initialization function is prefixed with `new_`.
+Otherwise, such as for colors and geometric constructs, the init fn just returns the relevant data struct, so there is no prefix.

 Other aspects of conversion are straightforward.
 Ex. convert to snake_case by V convention.
 Remove redundant prefixes since V has proper scoping.

 ## Error handling

-All funcitons in the Blend2D API return `BLResult`, the library's error enum.
+All functions in the Blend2D API return `BLResult`, the library's error enum.
 In some cases, as in the `bl***Init()` functions, the result may be ignored as stated explicitly in the Blend2D documentation.
 Where a function poses a reasonable threat in failing, such as in resource handling, an error option type is returned by the V function.
 Otherwise, to avoid